jepa/ubcdown/README.md

 - Sections; Here you will find each of the [sections](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/structure-theses-dissertations) of the dissertation according to UBC GP+s.
 Note that some of them (e.g., glossary) are optional.

-- Data; This repository is intended to store any data needed for rendering the thesis.
+- Data; This repository is intended to store any data needed for rendering the dissertation.
 I strongly suggest you not to have any heavy data files in here.
 Github will allow you to have up to 2Mb with the [Git Large Files](https://git-lfs.github.com/) plug-in, but anything larger than that should be outside this project.

-### Day-to-day writing of your thesis
+### Day-to-day writing of your dissertation

-You need to edit the individual chapter R Markdown files to write your thesis but you can write in the Rmd files without RStudio on our favourite text editor.
+You need to edit the individual chapter R Markdown files to write your dissertation but you can write in the Rmd files without RStudio on our favourite text editor.
 However, I suggest you to come back to RStudio to create the PDF and work on the R code in the documents.

-While writing, you should `git commit` your work frequently, after every major activity on your thesis.
+While writing, you should `git commit` your work frequently, after every major activity on your dissertation.
 For example, every few paragraphs or section of text, and after major step of analysis development.
 You should `git push` at the end of each work session before you leave your computer or change task.
 For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

-The main script of your thesis is the `main_script.Rmd` file.
+The main script of your dissertation is the `main_script.Rmd` file.
 This file calls all other sections and builds the final PDF.
 Note that there are some *few* parts of this script that need modification (e.g., Chapter titles).
 The "general" dissertation sections (e.g., abstract, acknowledgements, introduction), that is, those that are not data chapters, can be found in the `Sections` folder.
 Each Data chapter is called with the `knitr::knit_child` function (see below).

 #### Keeping track of figures and tables